Programme Fee: ₹ 33,000/- excluding 18% GST

 Q- Are the Weekend Workshops compulsory?

 A- Yes, they are compulsory.
 However, we recognise many students have busy work, family or academic schedules, so those who are unable to attend the weekend workshops can request for deferment, provided they have genuine reasons.
-The deferment can be up three subsequent offerings of the course.
+The deferment can be up two subsequent offerings of the course.
 Students who complete all other requirements other than the workshops will receive Citation of Completion of Studies.
 This can be converted into the full Graduate Certificate once they complete the two workshops within the stipulated deferment period.
 This flexibility has been provided to ensure that the course is accessible to working professionals who must balance work and family commitments with their studies.

 Q- When are the Weekend Workshops scheduled?